 Earlier this month, it seemed Emily Blunt was poised to make the leap from critically adored actress to household name.
 Word was she’d been cast as Black Widow in the sequel to last year’s $580 million blockbuster comic book adaptation “Iron Man.”
 After her scene-stealing “Devil Wears Prada” role and a gripping turn in “Sunshine Cleaning ” (in theaters now), a major part in a big-budget tentpole movie seemed only appropriate.
 Read more…

 Emily Blunt was lost for words when she met Johnny Depp for the first time.

 The British actress – who plays Queen Victoria in the new film The Young Victoria – says she was left so starstruck when she saw the Pirates of The Caribbean star onset of on the set of Alice In Wonderland she couldn’t bring herself to look at him.

 She says, “I got star struck with Johnny Depp.
 I went to visit Anne [Hathaway] on the set of Alice in Wonderland and I walked past him.
 I couldn’t even look at him.
 He was right there!

 “What is it about him?
 Everything I guess.”
 Read more…

 Emily Blunt is British to the core, London-born, a veteran of the West End stage and many a BBC production.

-“If you’re in America a lot; the sounds, the vibe of the place, it’s easy to get into playing American,” she says.
-“All of it, the sounds, the energies, all very different from the UK.
+“If you’re in America a lot, it’s easy to get into playing American,” she says.
+“All of it, the sounds, the energies – all very different.
 Read more…